Human research ethics

 • accessing health information, personal information, and sensitive information for research purposes.

-Ethical clearance must be sought and notification of approval received prior to commencing any research project involving human participants.
+Human resesarch ethics review and approval must be obtained (and notification of approval received) prior to beginning any research project involving human participants, their data, information or biospecimens.
 Please see the resources below for detailed information.

 Step 3: Submit the application

-• Caution: Responsibility lies with the principal researcher to ensure the application has been received and scheduled for assessment.
-Contact the Ethics office 24hrs prior to the Agenda items due date if you have not received an email confirming receipt of your application.
+• Caution: Responsibility lies with the Chief Investigator to ensure the application has been received and scheduled for review.
+Contact the Ethics Office if you have not received an email confirming receipt of your application within 2 business days of submission.

-Research must not commence until the lead researcher nominated in your application form has received written notification of ethics approval from the Coordinator, Research Ethics.
+Research must not begin until the lead researcher nominated in your application form has received written notification of ethics approval from the Coordinator, Research Ethics.

 Step 2: Complete the application form